minio/docs/source/operations/monitoring/healthcheck-probe.rst

   MinIO nodes are offline.

-- :metric:`minio_node_disk_free_bytes` to alert if the cluster is running low on free disk space.
+- :metric:`minio_node_disk_free_bytes` to alert if the cluster is running low on free drive space.

 Cluster Read Quorum
 --------------------